aszala/HackReality2021/README.md

 # HackReality2021
 During this Hackathon, we built a virtual system for helping the healthcare industry.
-In this system they can be trained in various activties as well as eduated in an interactive style.
+In this system, they can be trained in various activities as well as educated in an interactive style.
 This project serves as a proof of concept of what can be done in the near future.
-Currently the system educates on how vaccines are developed as well as allows healthcare workers such as doctors and nurses it interact with virtual patients and practice without risk.
+Currently, the system educates on how vaccines are developed as well as allows healthcare workers such as doctors and nurses to interact with virtual patients and practice without risk.

 Note: Several Assets not in github due to upload limitations.
 See here for full src.